PrincessEmilu/shiro-game/README.md

 # IGME-106 Spring 2019
-# Team **YOUR_TEAM_NAME**
+# Team **Base 23**

-_This README contains basic information about the project and its artifacts.
-If kept up to date, it will act as a primary dashboard for the project._

 ## Team

-- MEMBER1 - Emily Horton
+Emily Horton
-- MEMBER2 - Alexa Amoriello
+Alexa Amoriello
-- MEMBER3 - Emily Zeh
+Emily Zeh
-- MEMBER4 - Destiny Treptau
+Destiny Treptau
-- MEMBER5 - Brandon Service
+Brandon Service

 ## Goals
 The primary goals of this project are the following: